samsquire/platform-up/README.md

 Configure platform-up with:

- * a list of projects that have configuration management code in them
+ * a list of directories that have configuration management code in them
  * a list of hosts

 ```